Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 We visit `http://127.0.0.1:3000/contact`, fill out the form, and submit it.
 A valid submission shows a thank-you message; missing fields trigger an error message.

-**Explanation**: The `GET` route renders the form, and the `POST` route processes the submission using `request.body`.
+The `GET` route renders the form, and the `POST` route processes the submission using `request.body`.
 The template displays feedback adapted to Fastify’s lightweight approach.

 ### Form Handling with Validation and CSRF